LDEO-CREW/data-driven-quadrature/README.md

         - <code>verbose=1</code>: Only print final summary after optimization
         - <code>verbose=2</code>: Print final and epoch summaries
         - <code>verbose=3</code>: Print all final, epoch, and block summaries
-- <code>x_sup</code>: If any additional data needs to be supplied to the mapping function for any reason, it can be passed in through this OPTIONAL parameter
+- <code>x_sup</code>: If any additional data needs to be supplied to the cost function for any reason, it can be passed in through this OPTIONAL parameter

 #### find_normalization_vector()